Sharing & Archiving Data

 Why share your data?

-- Required by publishers (i.e., the Nature Publishing Group, The American naturalist).
+- Meeting the expectations of publishers (i.e., the Nature Publishing Group, Science Journals, PLOS, PNAS)

 - Makes your papers more useful and citable by other scientists